WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Temperature fluctuation

-Humidity level from people using the space
+Humidity level from people and plants

 Lack of ventilation